Japanese beginners: module 1

 Language points: How to ask question and answer postively or negatively, count up to 10.000, tell simply the time

 to name places, to name objects and to tell their colour when doing shopping, to learn basic Japanese food and drinks

 By the end of this course you should be able to...

 - Introduce yourself and greet people (names, nationalities and jobs)

-- Ask for the opening and closing times, start and ending times
+- Ask for the opening and closing times of a variety of places

 - Shopping: ask for prices and buy what you want